-Enabling ministry across Australia and beyond
+Enabling Christian ministry to thrive across Australia

-Supporting key activities through Sponsorship
+BFS Supporting Key Ministry Activities through Sponsorship

-In 2022, numerous key sponsorships were provided to support ministry events and activities around Australia.
+In 2023, BFS provided significant sponsorship to support ministry events and activities around Australia.

 These causes, ministries and resources that BFS supports through our sponsorships and grants program touches the lives of thousands of individuals and church leaders.